 4. Extension Migration

 Similar to the theme, you can not use the Magento 1 extensions in the Magento 2 store.
-To “migrate” these extensions you need to find the modules and plugins that provide the same functions but for Magento 2.
+To “migrate” these extensions, you must find the modules and plugins that provide the same functions but for Magento 2.

-However, not all of the extensions for Magento 1 available for Magento 2.
-In that case, you can contact Magento extension providers to ask them for developing custom modules for your store.
+However, not all of the extensions for Magento 1 are available for Magento 2.
+In that case, you can contact Magento extension providers to ask them to develop custom modules for your store.

-For some extensions, we also need to migrate data from M1 from M2 such as Reward Points and Store Credit.
+We also need to migrate data from M1 from M2 for some extensions, such as Reward Points and Store Credit.